The Life of a Mutt

 “Ugh!”
 She exclaimed slapping her hand to her forehead.
 “I wish that they would just let you into the pack mindlink!
 You should not be this deprived as a wolf.”
 She huffed in annoyance.

 The pack mindlink is a way for all pack members to communicate with one another.
 It was mostly used for talking to each other when we are in our wolf forms, for the Alpha or Beta to send us important messages, or for mates to communicate privately.
-However, I was deprived of this opportunity, when I was born, it was decreed by the now-Alpha’s father, Alpha Cosmo, that I would not be allowed to use the pack mindlink until I found my mate.
+However, I was deprived of this opportunity, when I was born, it was decreed by the current-Alpha’s father, Alpha Cosmo, that I would not be allowed to use the pack mindlink until I found my mate.

 Just another way to make me feel like I was less than.